Titan Plus Core Mattress Review (2025)

 Couples

-This mattress has good edge support and motion isolation.
+This mattress has great responsiveness paired with very good motion isolation.

 It works well for people who weigh 230 – 500 lb, thanks to its supportive feel.